 i.
 Appointment of Presiding Judicial Officer.
-Upon receipt of a Complaint, the EDR Coordinator will immediately send a copy of the Complaint to the Chief Judge of the Court, who will appoint a Presiding Judicial Officer.
-The Presiding Judicial Officer will be a Judge in the Court or, when appropriate, a Judge from another Court (with the consent of the respective Chief Judge of that Court).
+Upon receipt of a Complaint, the EDR Coordinator will promptly send a copy of the Complaint to the Chief Judge of the Court, who will appoint a Presiding Judicial Officer.
+The Presiding Judicial Officer will be a Judge from another Court in the Circuit (with the consent of the respective Chief Judge of that Court), including from the Circuit Panel of Presiding Judicial Officers,7 or, when appropriate, a Judge of the Court from which the Complaint arises.
+In determining whether appointment of a Judge of the Court from which the Complaint arises is appropriate, the Chief Judge should consider input from the Complainant.
+In the event that no Presiding Judicial Officer who is without an actual or perceived conflict, or who otherwise wishes to recuse themselves in accordance with § IV.B.2., is available from the Circuit, the Chief Judge may appoint a Judge from another circuit.